Popular Music (BA/BS)

 Upon successful completion of this program, students will be able to:

-• Have an understanding of, and skill with, musicianship, defined as the fundamental comprehension of and ability to work with the elements of music.
+• Possess an understanding of, and skill with, musicianship, defined as the fundamental comprehension of and ability to work with the elements of music in the US and in global contexts.

-• Have knowledge of the history of popular music and an understanding of the historical function of the music in relation to culture.
+• Develop broad knowledge of the history and cultural context of popular music and an understanding of the historical function of the music in relation to culture.

 • Understand the financial and legal practices of the music industry.